MicrosoftDocs/cpp-docs/styleguide/template.md

 ## Text styling

-*Italics*
+*Italics*\
-Use for user-generated filenames, folders, and paths (for long items, split onto their own line); new terms; parameter names; user-entered values; and URLs (unless rendered as links, which is the default).
+Use for user-generated filenames, folders, and paths (for long items, split onto their own line); new terms; user-entered values; and URLs (unless rendered as links, which is the default).

-**Bold**
+**Bold**\
+Use for UI elements.

+**`Bold Code`**\
+Use for keywords, operators, and compiler and tool options.

+*`Italic Code`*\
+Use for parameters.

+`Code`\
+Use for non-localizable elements, filenames, and inline code such as a single variable, expression, or statement.

+> Blockquote

-Use for UI elements and language keywords.
+Use blockquote for error and warning messages, syntax sections, and EBNF content.

 ## Links